kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 (Did you know that Haskell is also the best imperative language?)
 Notice how the state is not explicitly passed as an argument (thus our function is partially applied), but is bound to counter by the get function.
 Put then puts the updated counter back in the state.
+Return then just makes sure that what we get out of is wrapped back in the State monad.

 --------------------------------------------------------------------------------